iDepot/Southpac/wp-content/plugins/better-delete-revision/readme.txt

 == Frequently Asked Questions ==

-= What does it have more than Delete Revision or Revision Removal or other similar plugin? =
+= Why is it better than Delete Revision or Revision Removal or other similar plugins? =

-It has the ability to remove completely the revision posts and pages and related meta tag, description and other things that are useless.
+It has the ability to remove completely the revision posts and pages as well as related meta tags, description and other useless things.
 The other plugins doesn't really remove all the waste things.

-= To clean datebase is safe? =
+= Is it safe to clean database? =

-Yes, it's very safe
+Yes, it's completely safe.

-= Will not affect the normal published post? =
+= Will it affect the published posts? =

-No. The revision posts is redundancy, is not same to the normal posts.
-For this reason they can be safely removed to save space, increase database speed.
+No. The revision posts is redundancy, is not the same that the normal posts.
+For this reason, they can be safely removed to save space and increase database speed.

 == Screenshots ==

 1. Revision Removal Control Panel.
 2. Database Optimization.

 == Changelog ==

+= V1.4 - 18.07.2014 =
+* Update : We updated function of plugin for deleting revisions.

+= V1.3 - 17.06.2014 =
+* Update : We updated all functionality for Wordpress 3.9.1.
+* NEW    : The Russian and Italian language files are added to the plugin.

-= 1.2 =
+= V1.2 - 25.01.2011 =
-* Used the Role and Capabilities system instead of User Level
+* Update : Used the Role and Capabilities system instead of User Level.

-= 1.1 =
+= V1.1 - 21.10.2010 =
-* 2010-10-21  v1.1
-* English corrections
+* Update : English corrections.
-* Function cleanup
+* Update : Function cleanup.
-* Source code cleanup
+* Update : Source code cleanup.
-* Moved various strings into functions
+* Update : Moved various strings into functions.
 *           = by Urda =

-= 1.0 =
+= V1.0 - 25.09.2010 =
-* Just completed test on wordpress 3.0.1
+* New : Just completed test on Wordpress 3.0.1

-== Todo ==
+== Upgrade Notice ==

-- General
-    * Clean up code to fit within an 80-character margin limit.
-Not only doe this assit with various code editors, it forces the programmer to keep the code clean and effecient!
-    * Move strings into a constant file, for easier updating and tracking.
-    * Create a CSS file in charge of handling styles for look and feel.

-- Internationalization
-    * Needs to be done correctly, some code is using 'echo', other code is using the _e() calls from Wordpress.
-Either Internationalization needs to be implemented, or yank it all together for the time being.

-- SQL Related
-    * Add sometime of documentation explaining each and every SQL query
-    * Possibly Move SQL queries into abstracted file?
-    * Clean up SQL (ID vs `ID`)
-    * Remove revisions also for Worpdress MU
+= V1.4 =
+We updated function of plugin for deleting revisions.

+= V1.3 =
+We updated all functionality for Wordpress 3.9.1.
+The Russian and Italian language file are added to the plugin.

+= V1.2 =
+Used the Role and Capabilities system instead of User Level.

+= V1.1 =
+English corrections.
+Function cleanup.
+Source code cleanup.
+Moved various strings into functions.

+= V1.0 =
+Just completed test on Wordpress 3.0.1